mxpiotrowski/pandoc-lecturenotes/sample.md

 :::
 ```

-The class `presentation` can also be added to individual images (e.g., decorative backgrounds) to prevent their inclusion in the notes:
+The classes `presentation` and `lecturenotes` can also be added to individual images (e.g., decorative backgrounds) and code blocks to prevent their inclusion in the lecture notes or the slides, respectively:

 ```
 ::: slide